evmcnb/quartz/content/Full/asthma.md

 > [!warning]
 > Beta-blockers, particularly non-selective beta-blockers (e.g., propranolol), and non-steroidal anti-inflammatory drugs (e.g., ibuprofen or naproxen), can worsen asthma.
+>
+> This is because NSAIDs inhibit the COX pathway, which prevents _arachidonic acid_ from being converted to *prostaglandins*. _Arachidonic acid_ is also used to create leukotrienes (which cause bronchoconstriction).
+The extra arachidonic acid is used to make leukotrienes and cause bronchconstriction instead.

 ## Symptoms